SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "I'll take four."

 Pinkie talked while making the pancakes, "Okay, I'm going to write Rarity a song, and make our dessert.
-Rainbow is going to provide entertainment and clear the weather.
+Rainbow will provide entertainment and clear the weather.
 We plan to ask Twilight to see if we can use a royal chariot for the date."

 Fluttershy thought for a moment, trying to figure out how to help.